-The next year he said he wanted to do fifty and asked me to join him.
+He said he wanted to do fifty the next year and asked me to join him.

-I did and that push made a ultra runner out of me.
+I did, and that push made an ultra-runner out of me.

 He pushed me.

-Of course the next year we set our sights on a one hundred mile run.
+Of course, we set our sights on a one-hundred-mile run the next year.

-Being pushed made all of the difference in the training.
+Being pushed made all the difference in the training.

 He pushed me.